 The first arrival of Coffee in Europe took place back in 1565.
 After the Knights of St. John captured some Turkish slaves; they found out they were carrying coffee beans.
 The slaves quickly brewed a pot of coffee for the Knights.
 The Knights haven’t tasted anything like that before, so they brought back the slaves with them.

-Soon after, coffee became the top import from Africa, and the upper-class Europeans started developing the habit of drinking coffee.
+Soon after, coffee became the top import from Africa, and upper-class Europeans started developing the habit of drinking coffee European Coffee Federation.

 Back in 1683, the first coffee shop was opened by a Polish military officer in Austria.
-The shop made coffee a popular beverage by adding sugar and dairy into it.
+The shop made coffee a popular beverage by adding sugar and dairy to it.